 Human Resources Careers

 The MSHRM provides a firm foundation for achieving a successful career in human resources and optimizing the effectiveness of your organization’s human capital.
-HR jobs are important in almost every sector, including government, international organizations, nonprofit organizations, universities, or the private sector.
+HR jobs are important in almost every sector, including government, international organizations, nonprofit organizations, universities, and the private sector.

 Jobs in Human Resources